igrorp/pre-miRNA-plot/README.md

 ## 3.2 Exploring the parameters

 ### Labels
-If you added labels to your input files, you have to set de
+If you added labels to your input files, as described above, you have to set the `-a` parameter to True, like this:

+    premirnaplot your_file.txt

 ### Colors
 You can choose which **colors** will be used to highlight the 5p and 3p miRNAs, respectively.
 You can use predefined colors’ names (green, black, red, blue, white) or specify the **RGB codes** corresponding to the colors.
 There is no problem if you inform just one color.
 By default, the sequences will be colored red (5p) and green (3p).